ashishkapadia28/zopeo-partner/docs/API_REFERENCE.md

 # Onboarding Flow API Reference

 ## Overview
-This document outlines the API endpoints for the Partner Onboarding Flow in the Nyrkart Partner Portal.
+This document outlines the API endpoints for the Partner Onboarding Flow in the Nyrly Partner Portal.

 ## Base URL
 All endpoints are relative to the base URL of the API.